DiversyFund Review: Invest In Real Estate

 A major drawback of DiversyFund is that you have to commit your money to the investment.
 You can’t make a withdrawal from the fund until DiversyFund liquidates it.

-The firm says that its goal is to return money to investors five years after the fund closes, but there’s no set date where you’re certain to receive your investment and returns.
+The firm says that its goal is to return money to investors five years after the fund closes, but there’s no set date when you’re certain to receive your investment and returns.

 Only moderate diversification